 Let's face it, if you're going to stock up on chilies then winter is the time to do it!

-Chilles are chock-full of capsaicin which is known to boost your immune system, so as well as providing some much needed comfort on a cold winter night, a spicy homemade curry will protect the body against illness.
+Chilles are chock-full of capsaicin which is known to boost your immune system, so as well as providing some much needed comfort on a cold night, a spicy homemade curry will protect the body against illness.

 Top tip: Don't overdo it on your first go!